aalhitennf/floem-css/README.md

 navigation button { ... } // Applies to all buttons that are descendants of navigation
 ```

 But that will not work as expected.
-You have define specific rule:
+You have to define specific rule:

 Rust: